GoogleCloudPlatform/cortex-data-foundation/README.md

 ## Clone the Data Foundation repository

-Clone this repository into an environment where you can execute the `gcloud builds submit` command and edit the configuration files.
+Clone this repository with submodules (`--recurse-submodules`) into an environment where you can execute the `gcloud builds submit` command and edit the configuration files.
 We recommend using the [Cloud Shell](https://shell.cloud.google.com/?fromcloudshell=true&show=ide%2Cterminal).

 ## Configure CDC